GoogleCloudPlatform/appengine-opencv-sudoku-python/README.md

 ```

-Then continue with Docker installation as described above
+Then continue with the Docker installation as described above.

 ### Enabling Google Cloud Storage

-This app saves it's images to Google Cloud Storage.
+This app saves its images to Google Cloud Storage.
 To enable this you must first [create a bucket](https://cloud.google.com/storage/docs/cloud-console#_creatingbuckets) in Google Cloud Storage.
 Your app will automatically have write permission for this bucket if you create it within the project you created for your app.
 Otherwise, you must [set up a service account](https://developers.google.com/storage/docs/authentication#service_accounts) for your app, and add that service account to your [bucket's ACL](https://cloud.google.com/storage/docs/cloud-console#_bucketpermission).

 Finally, edit the bucket name in `config.py` to match the name of the Google Cloud Storage bucket you created.

 ## Deploying

-After successfully setting up your project, you can either [run locally](https://cloud.google.com/appengine/docs/python/managed-vms/sdk#run-local), or [deploy to production](https://cloud.google.com/appengine/docs/python/managed-vms/sdk#deploy)
+After successfully setting up your project, you can either [run locally](https://cloud.google.com/appengine/docs/python/managed-vms/sdk#run-local), or [deploy to production](https://cloud.google.com/appengine/docs/python/managed-vms/sdk#deploy).